Best Practices for Streamlining Public Involvement Management and Centralizing Data

 Public Involvement Plans, like this one from the Minnesota Department of Transportation, dictate that trends in all elements of stakeholder engagement need to be analyzed to improve decision-making.
 The USDOT goes even further, saying that we must approach public involvement as an intentional, dynamic process that continues throughout all stages of product development, as opposed to a one-time event or a box to check in a project’s lifecycle.

-To achieve this, organizations must integrate more than public comments, but also survey and meeting data collected throughout programming, planning, and development.
-Participants must be re-engaged throughout the project, and their feedback captured and reported on in a transparent and timely manner.
+To achieve this, organizations must integrate more than public comments, incorporating survey and meeting data collected throughout programming, planning, and development.
+Participants need continuous engagement, with feedback transparently and timely reported.

 A Central System of Record for Governments